Plumsail/orgchart-docs/source/javascript-framework/events.rst

           You can use this object to set width and height of the box.
           - **elemContainer** – The DOM element of the box container.

-          The ‘box’ object also provides “getInnerContent” function.
+          The ‘box’ object also provides :code:`getInnerContent` function.
 It gets jQuery object for the inner content of current box.
     *  -  **itemData**
        -  It is the business object from the data source.
 See description at the beginning of ‘Events’ section.